-Figuring out how to log your food at work is a big challenge for a lot of our clients, but certainly not one that’s insurmountable.
+Figuring out how to log your food when you’re on the go can be a big challenge for many people, but certainly not one that’s insurmountable.

-For most people, the meal you have at work is going to be lunch.
+For most people, the meal you have on the go is going to be lunch.
 If you prepare your own lunch at home, then this part is easy; you simply weigh out the ingredients or the individual components of the dish when you’re home and use that information in your logs.

 But what if you have a favorite spot where you like to pick up your lunch each day?
-Or you rotate through 4-5 local restaurants where you enjoy going out to lunch with your coworkers?
+Or you rotate through 4-5 local restaurants every week?

 In these cases, if there’s a lunch you frequently eat but don’t have access to a scale to weigh out the individual portions of food, you have two options: